 At the December 14, 2022 meeting, the Board asked that the Action Item be brought back to A&F on January 11, 2023 with more details on costs for the agreement and to breakout the costs by category.
-Some minor mathematical errors were found in the labor breakdown detail of the proposal, (the labor breakdown was therefore restated); but the total proposed fee amount for the scope of work in the RFP (\$59,895) remained the same.
+Some minor mathematical errors were found in the labor breakdown detail of the proposal, (the labor breakdown has therefore been restated); but the total proposed fee amount for the scope of work in the RFP (\$59,895) remains the same.
+(See restatement of labor breakdown by category).